 Caffé Americano

 This simple drink has 225 mg of caffeine.
 You will have an easier time in the washroom after drinking this.
+The coffee stimulates the colon’s motor activity leading to bowel movements.

 Honey Citrus Mint Tea